 - The Value of Hiring a Professional Writer

 - 5 Mistakes You Must Avoid When Hiring a Freelance Writer

 If you don’t love the suggestions the AI writer generates at first, you can always ask again with different or more specific background information.
 Today’s AI writers generate ideas in seconds, so you’ll still be moving along faster than if you were trying to push through writer’s block on your own.

 One of the most frustrating kinds of writer’s block is the type that strikes when you’re in the middle of a piece.
 You’re moving along at a steady pace and suddenly, you start to second-guess yourself.

 Is that really what I’m trying to say?

 The more you overthink it, the more stymied you can start to feel.
 When that happens, you can turn to AI writing to refine your content.
-Jarvis calls this its “content improver.”
+Jasper calls this its “content improver.”
 Copy AI has other tools, including Sentence Rewriter and Simplify Sentence, to help you think of alternatives.